Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

    2. Measure the signal of Proximity sensor (Proximity0_Sns0) as per step 11 mentioned in the [Monitor data using CAPSENSE&trade; Tuner](#monitor-data-using-capsense™-tuner) section.

-   3. Se the **Proximity threshold** three times that of the signal when water droplets are present on the Proximity sensor
+   3. Se the **Proximity threshold** three times that of the signal when water droplets are present on the Proximity sensor.
+In this case, it is set to 750.

 2. To tune the Csx widget for liquid tolerance, follow the below steps: